 Panasonic GX85 versus Canon G1 X Mark III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is somewhat larger (4 percent) than the Panasonic GX85.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the GX85 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens build in, whereas the GX85 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the GX85 and their specifications in the Micro Four Thirds Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Panasonic GX85 (⇒ rgt)||122 mm||71 mm||44 mm||426 g||290||no||2016||799||latest||check|

 |Canon G1 X Mark III (⇒ lft)||115 mm||78 mm||51 mm||399 g||200||YES||2017||1,299||latest||check|